 |Botanical Name||Bacopa monnieri|

-|Bloom Time||Late Spring to Early Fall|
+|Bloom Time||Late spring to early fall|

 |Flower Color||White to light pink|

-How to Grow Water Hyssop
+Water Hyssop Care

-Positioning your Water Hyssop in a sunnier location will encourage fuller growth.
+This plant does well in full sun or partially shaded areas.
+Positioning water hyssop in a sunnier location will encourage fuller growth.
 If it's located in an overly shaded area, the leaves will be more spread out, and the plant will have a sparser appearance.

 Temperature and Humidity